1. To celebrate that,

 Here's video that that gives a bit of the sense of this bonfire's power:

 Stewards cutting brush often say, “Let there be light.”
-There’s joking and interesting discussion throughout the year as the Somme Woods volunteers slay invasives to let in the sun.
+There’s joking and interesting discussion throughout the year as the Somme volunteers clear bully invasive plants to let in the sun.
 One day a boy said to his dad, “Oh, I get it.

 You need the ‘photo’ to have the ‘synthesis’.”

 There’s a parallel between “ecosystem death by shade" and shortening December days.
-But getting up and coming home in the dark is only temporary.
+But for us, getting up and coming home in the dark is only temporary.

-The oak woods and prairies of the American Midwest are fire-dependent natural
+The oak woods and prairies of the American Midwest need this alternation of seasons.
+They're also fire-dependent natural

-out the understory.
-Ecosystem extinction is like what would happen if after 182
+out understory plants, animals, and even oak reproduction.
+Ecosystem extinction is like what would happen if, after 182

 days of darkening, the sun just kept shutting down.
 Ecosystem recovery